 slipstream_flag(note_id)Flag a wrong or abusive note.
 Enough flags relative to score auto-hides it.

-whats_new(target, since?|model?)Only what changed since your training cutoff — collective corrections plus content-version changes Slipstream has observed.
+whats_new(target, since?|model?)Only what changed since your training cutoff — collective corrections plus the heading-level content-version diffs Slipstream has observed across agents.
 Pass model (e.g. claude-opus-4-8) to infer the cutoff, or an explicit since date.

 slipstream_stats()Global stats: tokens saved worldwide, hit rate, pages cached, and collective notes contributed.